mckennapsean/dissertation/content/01-intro.md

 visualization design team.
 To capture the rich, complex, and flexible nature of design [@Sedlmair2012b; @DIS2010; @Tory2004; @Wassink2009; @Chee2011;
-@Moere2011; @Bigelow2014], this framing supports capturing the design process in ways many existing visualization design process models failed to support.
+@Moere2011; @Bigelow2014], this framing supports capturing the design process in ways many existing visualization design process models fail to support.
 Additionally, each step differentiates between generative and evaluative methods, where generative methods allow for divergent approaches that encourage exploration, novelty, creativity, and innovation [@Roberts2015] and the